Cray-HPE/docs-csm/operations/firmware/Upload_Olympus_BMC_Recovery_Firmware_into_TFTP_Server.md

 `cray-upload-recovery-images` should be run on every system.

 ## Prerequisites
-+ Cray System Management (CSM) software is installed
+* Cray System Management (CSM) software is installed.
-+ The Cray Command Line Interface (CLI) tool is initialized and configured on the system
+* The Cray Command Line Interface (CLI) tool is initialized and configured on the system.
-+ Firmware is loaded into FAS as part of the HPC Firmware Pack (HFP) install; refer to the *HPE Cray EX System HPC Firmware Pack Install Guide* on the HPE Customer Support Center for more information.
+* Firmware is loaded into FAS as part of the HPC Firmware Pack (HFP) install; refer to the *HPE Cray EX System HPC Firmware Pack Install Guide* on the HPE Customer Support Center for more information.

-### Procedure
+## Procedure

 1. Execute the `cray-upload-recovery-images` script.